gengshan-y/ppr-diffphys/README.md

 # diffphys

 This repo contains the differentiable physics simulation module in "PPR: Physically Plausible Reconstruction from Monocular Videos".
 It performs motion imitation given a target trajectory by optimizing control reference, PD gains, body mass, global se3, and initial velocity.
+For instructions on combining differentiable rendering with physics, please take a look at [PPR](https://github.com/gengshan-y/ppr).

 **[[Project page]](https://gengshan-y.github.io/ppr/)**